mrlordkaj/i2cdevlib-pi/README.md

 $ cd rpi-i2cdevlib/MPU6050
 ```
-Now, we have 3 types of demostration of your choice:
+You have 3 types of demostration of your choice:
 - `$ make CONF=mpu_raw` will builds `mpu_raw` demo.
 - `$ make CONF=mpu_dmp` will builds `mpu_dmp` demo.
 - `$ make CONF=mpu_teapot` will builds `mpu_teapot` demo.